Application Requirements

 Resume

 We require a resume highlighting experience, activities and leadership, whether in the classroom, in a volunteer setting, club or organization, or on the job.
-Work experience is not required for the campus program, but current undergraduates can focus on any internship experience.
+Work experience is not required for the campus program, but current undergraduates should highlight any internship experience.

 Letters of Recommendation

-When you enter email addresses for your recommenders, they will receive a link to submit their letter of recommendation.
+Applicants will enter email addresses for your recommenders in the online application.
+Recommendation providers will then receive a link to submit their letter of recommendation electronically through our online application system.

-Consider providing an overview of the program, a copy of your resume and an understanding of your goals to your recommenders before you complete your application.
+• For your recommendation providers, consider providing an overview of the program, a copy of your resume, and an understanding of your goals to your recommenders before you complete your application.

 Video Introduction